nativi-sh/nativi-sh/content/en/posts/nativish_for_chrome/index.md

 - Composing emails in Gmail or Outlook
 - Posting updates on social media platforms like Facebook, Twitter, or LinkedIn
-- Collaborating on documents in Google Docs
+- Collaborating on Jira or Github
 - Responding to comments on blogs or forums
 - Writing product descriptions or reviews on e-commerce sites